suvaskota/SlackBot/README.md

 - The bot will keep the conversation history in memory so you can ask follow up questions as well.
 If you decide to move to a new topic please type in the message "clear" (in direct message) or "@ProductAssistant clear" in the general channel so that the Slackbot can free its memory to answer your questions more efficiencty and accurately.
 - The channel conversation and direct message memories are independent.
 - If the query takes longer than ~30 seconds to get back to you, just try again because it means that the OpenAI model is being overloaded with requests in general from other external companies/applications/users
 - **Note: The links to PDPs within Home Depot are changing based on availability and re-routing so sometimes a link provided by the SlackBot might not necessarily point to the right page.
-However, I have noticed that this is a rare occurence**
+However, I have noticed that this is a rare occurence but I could be wrong since this might be dependent on the Home Depot department and queries I have tested**

 ## Technology Stack
 - OpenAI (gpt-3.5-turbo for chat completions & text-embedding-ada-002 for embedding)